chalcolith/kiuatan/README.md

 ### Custom Result Values

-When constructing grammar rules, you can provide lambda functions that act in the context of a parse result and construct a custom value for you.
+When constructing grammar rules, you can provide lambda functions for any node in the rule that act in the context of a parse result and construct a custom value for you.

 When you call `ParseResult.value()` on a parse result, it traverses the tree of child results in depth-first post-order, calling the provided lambda functions.
 The [ParseActionContext](http://kulibali.github.io/kiuatan/kiuatan-ParseActionContext) contains an array of the child results' values.